-Cisco Unified CallManager Failure
+Cisco CallManager Failure

-When a Cisco Unified CallManager node in a cluster fails, the CTI Manager recovers the affected CTI ports and route points by reopening these devices on another Cisco Unified CallManager node.
-When the failure is first detected, Cisco Unified TSP sends a PHONE_STATE (PHONESTATE_SUSPEND) message to the TAPI application.
+When a Cisco CallManager node in a cluster fails, the CTI Manager recovers the affected CTI ports and route points by reopening these devices on another Cisco CallManager node.
+When the failure is first detected, Cisco TSP sends a PHONE_STATE (PHONESTATE_SUSPEND) message to the TAPI application.

-When the CTI port/route point is successfully reopened on another Cisco Unified CallManager, Cisco Unified TSP sends a phone PHONE_STATE (PHONESTATE_RESUME) message to the TAPI application.
-If no Cisco Unified CallManager is available, the CTI Manager waits until an appropriate Cisco Unified CallManager comes back in service and tries to open the device again.
-The lines on the affected device also go out of service and in service with the corresponding LINE_LINEDEVSTATE (LINEDEVSTATE_OUTOFSERVICE) and LINE_LINEDEVSTATE (LINEDEVSTATE_INSERVICE) events sent by Cisco Unified TSP to the TAPI application.
-If for some reason the device or lines cannot be opened, even when all Cisco Unified CallManagers come back in service, the devices or lines are closed, and Cisco Unified TSP will send PHONE_CLOSE or LINE_CLOSE messages to the TAPI application.
+When the CTI port/route point is successfully reopened on another Cisco CallManager, CiscoTSP sends a phone PHONE_STATE (PHONESTATE_RESUME) message to the TAPI application.
+If no Cisco CallManager is available, the CTI Manager waits until an appropriate Cisco CallManager comes back in service and tries to open the device again.
+The lines on the affected device also go out of service and in service with the corresponding LINE_LINEDEVSTATE (LINEDEVSTATE_OUTOFSERVICE) and LINE_LINEDEVSTATE (LINEDEVSTATE_INSERVICE) events sent by Cisco TSP to the TAPI application.
+If for some reason the device or lines cannot be opened, even when all the Cisco CallManagers come back in service, the devices or lines are closed, and CiscoTSP will send PHONE_CLOSE or LINE_CLOSE message to TAPI application.

-When a failed Cisco Unified CallManager node comes back in service, CTI Manager "re-homes" the affected CTI ports or route points back to their original Cisco Unified CallManager.
+When a failed Cisco CallManager node comes back in service, CTI Manager "re-homes" the affected CTI ports or route points back to their original Cisco CallManager.
 The graceful re-homing process ensures that the re-homing only starts when calls are no longer being processed or are active on the affected device.
 For this reason, the re-homing process may not finish for a long time, especially for route points, which can handle many simultaneous calls.

-When a Cisco Unified CallManager node fails, phones currently re-home to another Cisco Unified CallManager node in the same cluster.
-If a TAPI application has a phone device opened and the phone goes through the re-homing process, CTI Manager automatically recovers that device, and Cisco Unified TSP sends a PHONE_STATE (PHONESTATE_SUSPEND) message to the TAPI application.
-When the phone successfully re-homes to another Cisco Unified CallManager node, Cisco Unified TSP sends a PHONE_STATE (PHONESTATE_RESUME) message to the TAPI application.
+When a Cisco CallManager node fails, phones currently re-home to another Cisco CallManager node in the same cluster.
+If a TAPI application has a phone device opened and the phone goes through the re-homing process, CTI Manager automatically recovers that device, and CiscoTSP sends a PHONE_STATE (PHONESTATE_SUSPEND) message to the TAPI application.
+When the phone successfully re-homes to another Cisco CallManager node, CiscoTSP sends a PHONE_STATE (PHONESTATE_RESUME) message to the TAPI application.

-The lines on the affected device also go out of service and in service and Cisco Unified TSP sends LINE_LINEDEVSTATE (LINEDEVSTATE_OUTOFSERVICE) and LINE_LINEDEVSTATE (LINEDEVSTATE_INSERVICE) messages to the TAPI application.
+The lines on the affected device also go out of service and in service and Cisco TSP sends LINE_LINEDEVSTATE (LINEDEVSTATE_OUTOFSERVICE) and LINE_LINEDEVSTATE (LINEDEVSTATE_INSERVICE) messages to the TAPI application.